 Origin of the Sealyham Terrier Dog Breed

 The Sealyham Terrier is from the UK.
-He was bred by British hunter by the name of Captain John Edwardes.
-Now, Edwardes was a very patient man and he spent four decades on the development of this little Terrier, from 1850 to 1891.
+He was bred by a British hunter named Captain John Edwardes.
+Edwardes was patient and spent four decades developing this little Terrier from 1850 to 1891.
 Imagine that!

 He did so by…

 Crossing different breeds, such as the West Highland White Terriers, Fox Terriers, Dandie Dinmont Terriers, Cheshire Terriers, and the Corgis, until he was happy with what he got.
 And in the end, he was pretty pleased with his creation even though Sealy was never the most popular dog in the world.
 However, for those who have had the opportunity to own one of these little guys, you’ll be sure to learn that few are ever disappointed.

 He was brought to the United States in the early 20th century and was recognized by the American Kennel Club in 1911.

 The Sealy is a small dog, hardly 10 inches in height.
 But you cannot help noticing him in a crowd, with his adorable looks, the pure white coat, the bushy beard and mustache, and the beautiful eyes that stare at you through the thick eyebrows.

 Interestingly, his small size hides the fact that he is pretty muscular and robust, with a large head and round skull.
 His ears are folded right on top of his head and have rounded tips that extend to the corner of his eyes.
 His tail is upright and usually docked.